 It is our desire to welcome as many children as possible to SVK each year.
-Our maximum enrollment is 10 children in the Daffodil Room and 17 children in the Orchid Room.
 Given our goals and limitations, we will adhere to the following steps:

 - Most enrolled children attending SVK start at the beginning of the school year in August.
-If your child turns 2 in September or October you may choose to enroll in August and pay tuition to hold the spot until their birthday at which point they may begin attending regularly. - Applications are accepted for the next school year from August to December.
-For example, if you wants to enroll a child in August of 2022, applications can be turned in any time between August and December of 2021. - We strongly encourage parents to visit the daycare before or concurrent to submitting an application in order to better understand our program and assure that this is a good fit for their child. - In January of each year the Daycare Director will review all applications, prioritizing them in the following manner: - a.
-Siblings of children who already attend the daycare will be given top priority. - b.
-Since one of the key components of our program is community, proximity to the daycare will be given consideration. - c.
-In an effort to reflect the diversity of our community, the remaining applications will be given consideration. - Parents will be notified of their enrollment status no later than January 31st. - a.
+If your child turns 2 in September or October you may choose to enroll in August and pay tuition to hold the spot until their birthday, at which point they may begin attending regularly. - Applications are accepted for the next school year from August to December.
+For example, if you want to enroll a child in August of 2023, applications can be turned in any time between August and December of 2022. - We strongly encourage parents to visit the daycare before or concurrent to submitting an application in order to better understand our program and assure that this is a good fit for their child. - In January of each year the Daycare Director will review all applications, prioritizing them in the following manner:

+a.
+Siblings of children who already attend the daycare will be given top priority.b.
+Since one of the key components of our program is community, proximity to the daycare will be given consideration.

+c.
+In an effort to reflect the diversity of our community, the remaining applications will be given consideration.

+- Parents will be notified of their enrollment status no later than January 31st.

+a.
 If your child is enrolled, the Daycare Director will set up a conference to turn in your child's completed enrollment paperwork packet.
-At this time parents are required to pay the \$75 registration fee. - b.
-If your child is placed on the waitlist, you will be notified of your position on the waitlist. - Recognizing that the needs of families change as they move or change jobs, we gladly accept applications for the waitlist from January to June of the year prior to enrollment.
-For example, families interested in applying for the waitlist for August of 2022 may submit their waitlist application between January and June of 2022.

-WAITLIST DEADLINE: The waitlist expires at the end of each calendar school year.
+At this time parents are required to pay the \$75 registration fee.

+b.
+If your child is placed on the waitlist, you will be notified of your position on the waitlist.

+Recognizing that the needs of families change as they move or change jobs, we gladly accept applications for the waitlist from January to June of the year prior to enrollment.
+For example, families interested in applying for the waitlist for August of 2023 may submit their waitlist application between January and June of 2023. - WAITLIST DEADLINE: The waitlist expires at the end of each calendar year.
 Parents must re-apply for the following school year in August.